-- ◆ Check Gateway Data Services to encrypt all connections to the Gateway for data services, such as those used to present lists of Hosts or configuration information, in the Master or the Gateway Administrator.
+- ♦ Check Gateway Data Services to encrypt all connections to the PC-Duo Gateway for data services, such as those used to present lists of Hosts or configuration information, in the PC-Duo Master or the PC-Duo Gateway Administrator.
 Such services include settings, listing of managed Hosts, and listing of groups of Gateway Hosts. - Click on Select Ciphers to view and edit a list of encryption options.
 Each option is a combination of an encryption algorithm (AES, Triple-DES or RC4), encryption key length (256-, 192- or 128-bit), and hashing algorithm (SHA1).
-Use the Up and Down keys to change the order of preference (used when negotiating encryption options with another the application), or to enable/disable encryption options.
+Use the Up and Down keys to change the order of preference (used when negotiating encryption options with another PC-Duo application), or to enable/disable encryption options.

-- ♦ Check Master Connection Services to encrypt the connections between the Master and the Gateway which are used to transmit remote control, remote clipboard, file transfer, chat and remote printing data. - Click on Select Ciphers to view and edit a list of encryption options.
-See above for more details. - ◆ Check Host status and administration to encrypt connections from the Gateway to Host computers for status reporting and remote administration. - ◆ Check Host Connection Services to encrypt connections between the Gateway and Host computers which are used to transmit remote control, remote clipboard, file transfer, chat and remote printing data.
+- ♦ Check Master Connection Services to encrypt the connections between PC-Duo Master and the PC-Duo Gateway which are used to transmit remote control, remote clipboard, file transfer, chat and remote printing data. - Click on Select Ciphers to view and edit a list of encryption options.
+See above for more details. - ◆ Check Host status and administration to encrypt connections from the PC-Duo Gateway to Host computers for status reporting and remote administration. - ◆ Check Host Connection Services to encrypt connections between the PC-Duo Gateway and Host computers which are used to transmit remote control, remote clipboard, file transfer, chat and remote printing data.